calmlow/soa-12c-assignments-part2/collateral/lab-02.md

 * 5.2 Add Assign activity to both IF and ELSE sections.
 If section assigns "OK" to Out variable.
 Else section assigns "NOT OK" to Out variable.

-* 5.2 From the BPEL add a call activity and call the Subprocess
+* 5.3 From the BPEL, add a Call activity and point to the Subprocess.
+Add this component in the OnMessage section before the assign.

-* 5.2.1 Setup the call with the CashRegisterID as input and *SubprocessResponseValue* for storing the response
+* 5.3.1 Setup the call with the CashRegisterID as input and *SubprocessResponseValue* for storing the response

 ### 5.3 Questions